curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 (does it need a slower warmup before this really intense stuff, to get used to my style?)
 Maybe the climax of "No worthy human"?

+# Part one

-# Religion #1: Minimum Viable Purpose
+# Religion: Minimum Viable Purpose

 *The purpose of existence is to continue existing.*